theblockstalk/upgradeable-proxy/README.md

 **TODO:**
 * test using libraries
 * test bytecode optimizations
-* Change access modifier pure to view.
 * Test upgradeability of data structures: strings, mappings, structs, arrays
-* upgrade a contract twice with many things that can be upgraded upgraded
 * do a spellcheck of this readme.

 **TODO when web3 is updated:**